 - Plan to take an ACT/SAT diagnostic test to find the test best suited to you.

-- And if your current extracurriculars are not feeling right to you, don’t get stuck – don’t be afraid to explore new opportunities!
+- And if your current extracurriculars are not feeling right to you, don’t get stuck—explore some new opportunities!

 - Make grades the first priority.

-- Cultivate relationships with teachers and mentors; consider who you’ll want to ask to write your recommendations.
+- Cultivate relationships with teachers and mentors; consider who you could ask to write your recommendations.

 - Start scheduling college visits for long weekends, spring break, and/or the coming summer.
 Make sure you sign up for tours and info sessions in advance.